Snail

 Benefits:

-• Compresses the internal organs, giving them a great massage
+• Relaxes the heart, brings more blood flow to the head, drains the lungs, and compresses the internal organs, giving them a great massage

 Contra-indications:

-• Because this is an inverted posture, this is not recommended for anyone with high blood pressure, upper body infection, vertigo, glaucoma, or suffering from a cold, or for women during their moon cycle;
+• Not recommended for anyone with high blood pressure, upper body infection, vertigo, glaucoma, or a cold; also women during their menstrual cycle may find it better not to do this pose.

 • Do not do this posture if you have recently eaten or are pregnant.